hschoenburg/hellochain/tutorial/12-msgs.md

 # Msg

 `Msgs` define your application's state transitions.
 They are encoded and passed around the network wrapped in `Txs`.
 Messages are "owned" by a single module, meaning they are routed to only one of your applications modules.
 Each module has its own set of messages that it uses to update its subset of the chain state.
-We will give our `greeter` module just one Messagem, `MsgGreet`, to keep things simple. `MsgGreet` stores the addresses of the sender and reciever as well as the body of the "greeting".
+We will give our `greeter` module just one Message, `MsgGreet`, to keep things simple. `MsgGreet` stores the addresses of the sender and reciever as well as the body of the "greeting".

 Save the following in `x/greeter/types/msgs.go`